Cristian-Emil/ProiectFinal/README.md

 where at the address "C:/Users/crist/IdeaProjects/- driver_Selenium-Maven/ChromeDriver/chromedriver.exe" is the new path to the chromedriver from the computer on which the program is run will be specified.
 In pom.xml, will be specified modules for Selenium, TestNG and Maven.

 ATTENTION: Inside the program have been inserted several lines of Thread.sleep.
-These have the role of reducing the execution speed of the program if it is used in the didactic purpose.
+These have the role of reducing the execution speed of the program if it is used in the didactic purpose - can see steps on accessing boxes.
 In the existing repository, these lines have been commented.
 In order to have an effect, they must be uncommented, those signs "//" in front of the command line must be deleted (where exist Thread.sleep).

 RO - ProiectFinal.